 There are various surgical treatment options for rectal prolapse, including;

-Rectopexy is also known as rectal prolapse surgery through the abdomen.
-The procedure is typically performed under general anesthesia and requires a hospital stay of several days.
-Recovery time can vary, but most patients are able to return to normal activities within a few weeks.
-Rectopexy is considered a safe and effective treatment for rectal prolapse and has a high success rate in preventing the recurrence of the condition.
-Here’s how this surgery is performed:
+Rectopexy, also called rectal prolapse surgery, involves repairing the rectum through the abdomen.
+Surgeons typically perform the procedure under general anesthesia, and patients usually stay in the hospital for several days.
+Recovery time varies, but most people return to normal activities within a few weeks.
+Doctors consider rectopexy a safe and effective treatment for rectal prolapse, with a high success rate in preventing the condition from recurring.
+Here’s how the surgery works:

 1. During a rectopexy procedure, the surgeon will make an incision in the abdomen.